Episode 58

 Speaker:

-focusing on whole food plant,
+focusing on whole food plant based,

 Speaker:

-vegetarians attempted to counteract the over processing
+the vegetarians attempted to counteract the over

 Speaker:

-of the modern diet.
-Both movements were
+processing of the modern diet.
+Both

 Speaker: